Martha Jackson have teamed up for an Interview with MUA Beckii touching on all things Make up and Jewellery!

 A square of paper can be mind-blowing.

 A young man in his 20’s, Dave was amazed at the complex animals and insects that could be achieved with a piece of paper.
 Folding the corners to the centre (in origami language this is the blintz – originating from the word blini) was a huge revelation.
-The potential was suddenly doubled by
+The potential was suddenly doubled by creating eight corners rather than the standard four.

 Experimenting with the blintz lead to elephants, flapping birds, and ultimately the horse.